 Do they taste like the real thing?

 No. As much as these low carb bagels are tasty, they are different than regular bagels.
 Without gluten and yeast, it’s obviously not the same.
 But they are very, very good.
 Amazingly so.

 The same goes for other fathead-dough-based foods.
-So these keto soft pretzels are AMAZING.
+So these keto soft pretzels are just wonderful.
 But they do not taste like real pretzels.

 How many carbs and calories are in a keto bagel?